Markup (business)

 Markup (or price spread) is the difference between the selling price of a good or service and its marginal cost.
 In economics, markups are the most direct way to measure market power: the extent to which a firm can influence the price at which it sells a product or service.
+A markup rule is the pricing practice of a producer with market power, where a firm charges a fixed mark-up over its marginal cost.

 Markup is often expressed as a percentage over the cost.
 A markup is added into the total cost incurred by the producer of a good or service in order to cover the costs of doing business and create a profit.
 The total cost reflects the total amount of both fixed and variable expenses to produce and distribute a product.
 Markup can be expressed as the fixed amount or as a percentage of the total cost or selling price.
 Retail markup is commonly calculated as the difference between wholesale price and retail price, as a percentage of wholesale.
 Other methods are also used.

-Markdowns refer to the ability of a firm to hold the price it pays for an input below the input's marginal product.
+In labor economics, markdown refers to the ability of a firm to hold the price it pays for an input -- usually labor -- below the input's marginal product.